mikker/passwordless/README.md

 Passwordless.restrict_token_reuse = true
 ```

-### Supporting a database that uses UUIDs as its primary key type
+### Supporting UUID primary keys

-If your database uses a type other than `int` as the primary key type (e.g. you use `uuid`), you will need to add a migration
+If your `users` table uses UUIDs for its primary keys, you will need to add a migration
 to change the type of `passwordless`' `authenticatable_id` field to match your primary key type (this will also involve dropping and recreating associated indices).

-This is because the migration that `passwordless` installs uses `t.belongs(...)` with a polymorphic relationship to the models you will be authenticating, and `t.belongs` will set the foreign key type to `int` even if your table uses `uuid` as your primary key type (see https://github.com/rails/rails/issues/23422 for a discussion of this behavior).

 Here is an example migration you can use:
 ```ruby